 Background: Advances in structural biology, including structural genomics, have resulted in a rapid increase in the number of experimentally determined protein structures.
 However, about half of the structures deposited by the structural genomics consortia have little or no information about their biological function.
 Therefore, there is a need for tools for automatically and comprehensively annotating the function of protein structures.
 We aim to provide such tools by applying comparative protein structure annotation that relies on detectable relationships between protein structures to transfer functional annotations.
-Here we introduce two programs, AnnoLite and AnnoLyze, which use the structural alignments deposited in the DBAli database blueprints for hundreds of organisms, including humans. genomes.
-This task is generally facilitated by protein 3D
+Here we introduce two programs, AnnoLite and AnnoLyze, which use the structural alignments deposited in the DBAli database

-Description: AnnoLite predicts the SCOP, CATH, EC, InterPro, PfamA, and GO terms with an average sensitivity of ~90% and average precision of ~80%.
-AnnoLyze predicts ligand binding site and domain interaction patches with an average sensitivity of ~70% and average precision of ~30%, correctly localizing binding sites for small molecules in ~95% of its predictions.
+Description: Annol ite predicts the SCOP CATH FC InterPro PfamA and GO terms with an average sensitivity of ~90% and average precision of ~80%.
+AnnoLyze predicts ligand binding site and domain interaction patches with an average sensitivity of ~70% and average precision of ~30%, correctly localizing binding sites for small molecules in ~95% of its predictions

-Conclusion: The AnnoLite and AnnoLyze programs for comparative annotation of prostructures can reliably and automatically annotate new protein structures.
-The programs are fully accessible via the Internet as part of the DBAli suite of tools at http://salilab.org/DBAli/.
+Conclusion: The AnnoLite and AnnoLyze programs for comparative annotation of protein structures can reliably and automatically annotate new protein structures.
+The programs are fully accessible via the Internet as part of the DBAli suite of tools at http://salilab.org/DBAlii/.